 Climate Smart Shrimp Initiative

-Project Leads: Conservation International
+Project Lead: Conservation International

-Support: Thinking Machines Data Science, Longline Environment, Tambuyog Development Center Inc.
+Supporting Partner: Thinking Machines Data Science, Longline Environment, Tambuyog Development Center Inc.

 Shrimp aquaculture provides local livelihoods and food security benefits.
 However, its expansion has often come at the cost of coastal ecosystems.
-Sustainable intensification provides an alternative that produces more within a smaller footprint, but many farmers face barriers to make that transition, including access to capital, technology, expertise, and guaranteed markets.
+Sustainable intensification provides an alternative that produces more shrimp within a smaller footprint, but many farmers face barriers to make that transition, including access to capital, technology, expertise, and guaranteed markets.
 ORRAA partner Conservation International is piloting Climate Smart Shrimp to incentivise mangrove restoration while also providing the tools for shrimp farmers to produce more sustainable seafood.

 Scalability and Next Steps